bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 The WG will not standardize an end-to-end platform-based unwanted tracking detection system or define requirements for interactions between accessory manufacturers and law enforcement.
 Phones, tablets, watches, and laptops are not considered accessories and are out of scope for this working group.

 Since most of the existing tracking accessories use Bluetooth, the DULT WG will coordinate as needed with the IETF 6lo WG and Bluetooth SIG.

-The WG will gather implementation experience before deciding to publish its specifications and will vet its work with gender-based violence experts.

 ### Milestones